 - Unfortunately, the Phoenix blew a fuse, but not before clocking 340.3 miles.
 It should also be noticed that the car had 32% power remaining in its batteries.

-The Phoenix was, at first glance, nothing but a stripped-down, junker car, certainly not as stylish as any of the other entrants in the contest but the contest wasn’t about looks.
+At first glance, the Phoenix was nothing but a stripped-down, junker car, certainly not as stylish as any of the other entrants in the contest but the contest wasn’t about looks.
 This whole endeavor was really to put the exclamation point on one man’s crusade to make America more responsible with its resources.